 - Click the following link for more information on Effects of Toxic Stress

 The body needs time to rest and return to homeostasis so it may process, repair, integrate and rejuvenate.
 Our natural stress response exists on a continuum from hyper-aroused to hypo-aroused with mild to extreme reactions.
 Hyper-aroused is when we are over-active, on alert and in fight or flight mode.
 In this state, we may act out aggressively or feel anxious.
 Hypo-aroused is when we shut down and are in a state of freeze or collapse mode.
 In this state, we are disconnected within ourselves and with others.
-We tend to withdraw and feel depressed.
+We tend to withdraw and feel numb, empty and/or depressed.
 Just as we are all different, so are our responses to stress.
 There are many contextual layers that influence the variance in our responses and the likelihood of negative effects like our window of tolerance, temperament, environment, genetic expression, the availability of protective and supportive relationships along with the presence of risk and resiliency factors.
 The longer our stress-response systems are activated, the more complex, depleting, and invasive the effects are.

 Our experiences, especially the ones in childhood, create our templates and filters for how to process stimuli and stressors and how to respond.
 The first three years of life creates the blueprint for all future relationships.
 Most caregivers do not realize how impactful their reactions, mood, and behaviors are on their children.
 Children depend on caregivers for everything so if a caregiver is unavailable, angry, depressed, neglectful, out of control or acting in a way the child doesn’t understand, then the child will perceive this as a threat to their livelihood which will activate their stress response system.
 It is important to note that it doesn’t matter if the stress is a real threat or not as our central nervous system just has to perceive it as a threat.
 Our perception and interpretation of a current event instantly get filtered through our past lens of experiences and developed belief system.
 I highly recommend learning more about how Adverse Childhood Experiences affect our health.